Our Initiatives

 Peer Voice NC YouTube

-Training, Technical Assistance and Consultation
+Training, Technical Assistance, and Consultation

 Peer Academy is PRN’s 40-hour NC approved curricula to train future Peer Support Specialists and prepare them to understand and operate in their role with authenticity to the history of the C/S/X movement and values related to mutuality.
 Elective classes are offered through Peer Academy as well for continuing education.